planetfederal/qgis-plugin-template/README.md

     + `install3`.
 Installs the plugin into the `~/.qgis3/python/plugins` folder.
 It might copy the plugin folder itself, or create a symlink, depending on the OS.

     + `package`.
 Creates a `package.zip` file with the content of the file, ready to be published.
 It includes dependencies as well, but it will not download them, so the `setup` task has to be run before packaging.
-Accepts a `test`or `-t` parameter, which indicates that tests should also bepackaged.
+Accepts a `test`or `-t` parameter, which indicates that tests should also be packaged.
 By default, tests are not added.

 * A `README.rst` file with instructions on how to install the plugin.